-The five lifts utilized in Starting Strength include the back squat, deadlift, overhead press, bench press, and power clean.
-This makes the gear requirements a barbell, weights, bench, and a power rack.
-Since the barbell is absolutely the most important piece of equipment for any strength training program, and Coach Rippetoe is fairly vague about barbell selection in the Starting Strength book, it’s the barbell that I’m going to talk about and give some guidance on.
+The five lifts utilized in Starting Strength include the squat, deadlift, overhead press, bench press, and the power clean.
+This makes the gear requirements a barbell, some weights, flat bench, and a power rack.
+Since the bar is absolutely the most important piece of equipment for any strength training program, and Coach Rippetoe is fairly vague about bar selection in the Starting Strength book, it’s what I’m going to talk about and give some guidance on.

 Barbell Spec Suggestions for Starting Strength

-I’ve said it before and I’ll say it again; when it comes to the equipment in your gym, the barbell is not the place to be a cheapskate; it’s just too damn important.
-If you need to save some cash while building out your garage gym, buy used iron plates off Craigslist or get your bench off Amazon; do whatever you gotta do to make sure a real barbell is in the budget.
+I’ve said it before and I’ll say it again; when it comes to the equipment in your gym, the bar is not the place to be a cheapskate; it’s just too damn important.
+If you need to save some cash while building out your garage gym buy used cast iron plates off Craigslist or get your bench off Amazon; do whatever you gotta do to make sure a real bar is in your budget.

-Now, you don’t need to go crazy and spend a grand on a barbell, but you can’t spend just $100 either; that kind of money just doesn’t cut it.
-Truthfully, a bar that sells for anywhere near the $100 mark is garbage, and garbage bars bend easily, lose sleeve rotation quickly, flake their spray-on chrome finish all over the place, and are even known to come apart at the sleeve or break entirely.
-Not only that (as if that wasn’t enough), the cheap bars are riddled with inaccuracies; from shaft and sleeve diameter to bar weight, length, and knurl placement, all kinds of things are known to be way, way off with the cheapo imported garbage bars.
-Just.. don’t.
+Now you don’t need to go crazy and spend a grand on a bar, but you can’t spend just $100 either; that kind of money just doesn’t cut it.
+A bar that sells for anywhere near the hundred dollar mark is garbage, and garbage bars bend easily, lose sleeve rotation, and discard that spray-on chrome finish all over the place.
+The worse of them are even known to come apart at the sleeve or break entirely.

-In order to get a quality barbell that will both perform well and survive years upon years of training, you should expect to pay around $300 or so.
+In order to get a quality barbell that will both perform great and survive years upon years of training, you should expect to pay somewhere in the $250-$325 range; a bit less if you are a woman wanting a 15 kg bar.
 Sure you can spend more, but you don’t really need to.
-You definitely shouldn’t spend too much less than that though.
+You definitely want to think twice about spending less than that though.

-If $300 seems like a lot to you, try and remember why you’re even doing this in the first place.
+If $250 or more seems like a lot to you, try and remember why you’re even doing this in the first place.
 It’s really a small price to pay if you’re even remotely serious about your training goals and progress.
 To help put that into perspective a little bit, $300 is less cash than what your iPhone is worth.
-You know, that device that even the brokest of people manage to update every 12 months.
-Priorities.
+You know, that device that even the brokest of people manage to buy every 12-18 months.
+Priorities!

-Here is what you should be looking for in a barbell suitable for the Starting Strength program, or any strength training program for that matter.
+Here is what you should look for in a barbell suitable for the Starting Strength program, or any basic strength training program for that matter.

 - A standard “Olympic” barbell that follows the specification guidelines for either the IPF or IWF.
-This means a 2200 mm (~7.2 ft) long barbell with 50 mm (~2 in) sleeves weighing 20 kg (~44 lb).
-Some American power bars like the Texas Power Bar are 45 pounds rather than 20 kilos, and that’s perfectly fine.
+This means a 2200 mm (~7.2 ft) long bar with 50 mm (~2 in) sleeves weighing 20 kg (~44 lb).
+Some USA power bars like the Texas Power Bar are 45 pounds rather than 20 kilos, and that’s perfectly fine.

 - Shaft diameter should be within the 28 mm – 29 mm range, with 28.5 mm and 29 mm being the most common for power bars.

 - Sleeve assembly should contain bushings, not bearings.
 The bushings should be either sintered/self-lubricating bronze, or composite.
-Avoid brass bushings, steel bushings, and bars that don’t even specify what makes the sleeves spin.
+Avoid brass bushings, steel bushings, or any bar that don’t even specify what makes the sleeves spin.

 - Sleeves should be held onto the bar using either an end cap (like seen on the B&R Bar below), or snap rings (like almost all Rogue bars.)
 If there is a bolt of any kind (usually a hex) sticking out of the end of the bar, you’re looking at the wrong bar.